swedenconnect/credentials-support/hsm-support-scripts/key-generation/README.md

 ```

-However, the downside of using the explicit configuration instead of the configuration file, is that this does not provide the cabability to customize the provider configuration settings.
+However, the downside of using the explicit configuration instead of the configuration file, is that this does not provide the capability to customize the provider configuration settings.

-Each key offered by the HSM is the specified by application properties by refering to the keys alias, and the HSM slot PIN as shown in the following example for the ca insance `hsmtest`.
+Each key offered by the HSM is the specified by application properties by referring to the keys alias, and the HSM slot PIN as shown in the following example for the ca insance `hsmtest`.

 ```
 ca-service.instance.conf.hsmtest.ca.key-source.type=pkcs11